snowplow/snowplow-android-tracker/README.md

 ### Demo apps using the Snowplow Android Tracker

-Two demo apps are included in this repository: one in [Java](https://github.com/snowplow/snowplow-android-tracker/tree/next/snowplow-demo-java), one in [Kotlin](https://github.com/snowplow/snowplow-android-tracker/tree/next/snowplow-demo-kotlin).
+Three demo apps are included in this repository: one in [Java](https://github.com/snowplow/snowplow-android-tracker/tree/next/snowplow-demo-java), one in [Kotlin](https://github.com/snowplow/snowplow-android-tracker/tree/next/snowplow-demo-kotlin), and one in Kotlin with [Jetpack Compose](https://github.com/snowplow/snowplow-android-tracker/tree/next/snowplow-demo-compose).

 ### Instrument the Android Tracker